Isayso/PlaylistEditor/README.md

 ## Acknowledgments

-* Insired from various IPTV editors for Kodi
+* Inspired from various IPTV editors for Kodi